-Getting to grips with the transport options in a new city is crucial for newcomers to settle in their adopted home, and those moving to Nashville will have to do their research about how they will get around.
+Getting to grips with the transport options in a new city is crucial for newcomers to settle in their adopted home, and those moving to Nashville will have to research how they will get around.
 Prospective Nashvillians moving from places where they were perhaps accustomed to, and relied heavily on, public transport will likely need to make some adjustments in the 'Music City'.

 Public transport in Nashville